shrese/World_Weather_Analysis/README.md

 I created trip itinerary to Africa by using weather data from a random number of cities selected from around the world.
-The average temperature needed to be between 50 and 100 degrees.
+My city selection was based on an average temperature between 50 and 100 degrees.
 Also, randomly picked.

 Below is a snapshot of my route: